 The United Kingdom has a rich surfing heritage spanning back to the early 1900s, littered with iconic moments and legendary surfers.

-Looking for global surf brands?
-Don’t miss our extensive list of the most iconic surf brands of all time.
+Looking for some of the surf industry’s biggest names?
+Don’t miss our extensive list of the most iconic surf brands ever.

-Let’s take a look at some real homegrown UK surf brands that have played a critical role in our surfing history and continue to do so today.
+Let’s take a look at some authentic homegrown UK surf brands that have played a critical role in our surfing history and continue to do so today.

 Saltrock